New Louisville VA Medical Center

 Thank you for your interest in the future Robley Rex VA Medical Center.
-We hope that all of Kentuckiana shares our excitement, knowing that building this new facility will greatly enhance how we honor service and empower the health of our Veterans by providing the most excellent and advanced healthcare available in the nation.
-The new Robley Rex VAMC campus is being designed to keep patient-centered care and whole-health concepts in mind, in order to provide a comfortable, safe, and healing environment for our Veterans.
+This new facility will greatly enhance how we honor service and empower the health of our Veterans by providing advanced healthcare our heroes deserve.
+The new Louisville VA hospital campus is being designed to keep patient-centered care and whole-health concepts in mind in order to provide a comfortable, safe, and healing environment for our Veterans.

 Thank you again for your interest and support of the future Robley Rex VA Medical.
 We invite you to visit this website often where you will find the most up-to-date information available on our progress.
 We also invite you to follow us on our Facebook page at www.facebook.com/VALouisville.

 2004 – A Capital Asset Realignment for Enhances Services (CARES) Commission recommends the construction of a new VAMC in Louisville

 June 2006 – VA announces that a replacement hospital will be built